CCRI-Cyberknights/page/scripts/README.md

 1. **Shorten URLs**: Use this script to shorten long YouTube URLs to short format
 2. **Generate QR Codes**: Use the short URLs in `generate_qr_codes.py`
-3. **Embed in HTML**: Use the generated QR codes in educational documents
+3. **Embed in HTML**: Use the generated QR codes in educational guides

 ## QR Code Generation Script

 ### `generate_qr_codes.py`

-A comprehensive Python script for generating QR codes with custom styling and colors, specifically designed for embedding directly into HTML documents.
-This script was developed to support the QR code integration in educational documents like the Linux cheat sheet.
+A comprehensive Python script for generating QR codes with custom styling and colors, specifically designed for embedding directly into HTML guides.
+This script was developed to support the QR code integration in educational guides like the Linux cheat sheet.

 #### What We Achieved